Incentives and Efficiency in Constrained Allocation Mechanisms: Characterization Results

 \section{Characterization Results}

-We begin by considering the two-agent case where we find an explicit characterization of the set of strategy-proof and Pareto efficient mechanisms for an arbitrary constraint.
-Each mechanism with these properties turns out to be a ``local dictatorship."
-We then turn to the n-agent case where we show that an n-agent mechanism is group strategy-proof if and only if each 2-agent marginal mechanism is group strategy-proof.
+We begin with the two-agent case where we can explicitly construct the class of strategy-proof and Pareto efficient mechanisms for an arbitrary constraint.
+All such mechanisms turn out to be what we call ``adapted local dictatorships'' where a dictator is chosen as a function of the announced preferences.
+We then turn to the general case where we introduce the notion of ``marginal mechanisms" and show that an $N$-agent mechanism is group strategy-proof if and only if each $2$-agent marginal mechanism is an adapted local dictatorship.
+We apply these findings in Sections \ref{sec: existence} and \ref{sec: specific constraints}.